bzamecnik/midi2audio/README.md

 brew install fluidsynth --with-libsndfile
 ```

 You need at least one sound font.
 Normally you'd install them manually or via a package manager.
+Default sound font path for this module is `~/.fluidsynth/default_sound_font.sf2`.
+It can be alias to an actual path.

 There's a script that automatically installs one basic sound font and stores its path so that it's recognized as a default sound font for this module.

 ```
-# install some basic soundfont
+# install some basic sound font
 ./install_fluidsynth_with_soundfonts_osx.sh
 ```

-Note this modules stores the path to the default sound font in the `~/.fluidsynth/default_sound_font` file.

 ## Other OSs